MGHollander/zsh-dotfiles/README.md

 ```

 By default my commits will be in name of my personal account.
 When I commit something from a repository inside the `~/dev/work/` directory, then it will be in name of my work account.

+## Terminal completion

+Git completion is add to the dotfiles.
+You can add paths to the `CDPATH` variable in `.exports` for shortcuts when you use the `cd` command.

 ## Help